HuckleberryLovesYou/rainy/README.md

 ## Configuration
 * You can edit the config at the **top** of `/usr/local/bin/rainy` and set unit of measurements, date formats.
-* You can also set to show city name or/and the current date if you want to.
+* You can also set to show city name or/and the current date and time if you want to.
 #### temperature_unit
 Here you can specify what unit of measurement you would like to use for the temperature.
 You can choose between °C (Celsius), °F (Fahrenheit) and °K (Kelvin).